 When someone with dementia is missing

 Begin search-and-rescue efforts immediately.
-Ninety-four percent of people who wander are found within 1.5 miles of where they disappeared.
+Many individuals who wander are found within 1.5 miles of where they disappeared.

-- Is the individual right or left-handed?
-Wandering generally follows the direction of the dominant hand.
+- Start search efforts immediately.
+When looking, consider whether the individual is right- or left-handed — wandering patterns generally follow the direction of the dominant hand.

-- If the person does wander, search the immediate area for no more than 15 minutes.
-If the person is not found within 15 minutes, call 911 to file a missing person’s report.
+- If the person is not found within 15 minutes, call 911 to file a missing person’s report.
 Inform the authorities that the person has dementia.